Ask don't tell: Reducing sycophancy in large language models: Introduction

-Large language models (LLMs) are increasingly used to provide advice in subjective and high-stakes domains such as health, relationships, and career decisions.
-In these settings, models often exhibit sycophancy by favouring user-affirming responses (e.g., using agreement, validation or flattery) rather than engaging in balanced or corrective reasoning \citep{sharma2025understandingsycophancylanguagemodels, cheng2025sycophanticaidecreasesprosocial}.
-Prior research distinguishes sycophancy from other prosocial behaviours like friendliness, showing that these dimensions interact in complex ways to shape user trust \citep{sun2025friendlyfriendsllmsycophancy}.
-Recent work has characterised sycophancy as an undesirable model behaviour, particularly when it reinforces incorrect beliefs or encourages unsafe actions, and has distinguished between progressive sycophancy (agreement with correct statements) and regressive sycophancy (agreement with incorrect ones) \citep{fanous2025sycevalevaluatingllmsycophancy}.
-Existing research has primarily focused on mitigating sycophancy via explicit system-level instructions (e.g., ``do not be sycophantic'').
-However, while potentially effective, such ``black box'' interventions provide only limited understanding of the factors driving model sycophancy and are not suited to derive targeted interventions.
-Understanding how user input framing - e.g., who speaks, what they do (ask/assert), and how (certain/hedged) - contributes to sycophantic responses could address this gap, yet very little work has explored these promising mechanisms.
-It remains unclear, for instance, whether sycophancy is driven by surface-level phrasing (e.g., statements vs. questions), perspective (I-perspective vs user-perspective \citep{wang2025truthoverriddenuncoveringinternal,hong2025measuringsycophancylanguagemodels}, or inferred epistemic certainty expressed in the user input.
-Models' difficulty in distinguishing beliefs from factual knowledge \citep{suzgun2025language} makes understanding how they respond to different epistemic framing particularly important.
-In more naturalistic, but observational human-AI interactions settings have found correlations between conversational features and sycophancy (e.g., question frequency \citep{luettgau2025peoplereadilyfollowpersonal}, or perspective framing \citep{hong2025measuringsycophancylanguagemodels}).
-Multi-turn interactions reveal that models are particularly susceptible to sycophancy when users provide rebuttals or counterarguments, even readily agreeing with incorrect reasoning \citep{kim2025challengingevaluatorllmsycophancy}.
-However, we currently lack a systematic understanding of how multiple input framing dimensions interact.
-Observational data cannot disentangle content from framing since questions and statements differ in both structure and semantic content, and controlled studies have typically examined individual framing factors in isolation.
-In this work, we provide a systematic, multi-dimensional examination of how user input framing causally influences sycophancy.
+Here we test whether user input framing drives sycophancy in large language models, and whether these insights can be turned into practical mitigation strategies.
+We do so across two complementary ways of measuring sycophancy.
+In a main experiment, we measure \emph{expressed sycophancy}: a user poses a claim in a single-turn advisory exchange, and we assess how sycophantically the model phrases its free-text response.
 Using content-matched prompts, we compare questions against non-questions that express the same underlying claim (e.g., ``Is al dente pasta preferable to soft pasta?'' vs ``Al dente pasta is preferable to soft pasta'') and further vary the strength of expressed certainty (statement vs. belief vs. conviction), perspective (I-perspective vs. user-perspective) and affirmation vs. negation (cf. Figure~\ref{fig:rq1}A).
 This design allows us to test whether sycophancy is primarily driven by inferred user certainty rather than by topical content.
 Using two rubric-based LLM-as-a-judge grader models to evaluate sycophancy, we analysed behaviour of three frontier models using hierarchical Bayesian statistical modeling.
 We find that questions elicit substantially less sycophantic responses than matched non-questions, and that within non-questions, sycophancy increases monotonically with expressed certainty (convictions $>$ beliefs $>$ statements) and is amplified by I-perspective framing (Section \ref{sec:Statements, epistemic certainty and first person framing drive sycophancy}).
 These effects persist after controlling for response length and model-specific differences.
-Building on these findings, we show that rephrasing non-questions as questions yields a large reduction in sycophancy, outperforming explicit no-sycophancy instructions (Section \ref{sec:Question reframing greatly reduces model sycophancy}).
-For completeness, we also evaluate reframing I-perspective claims into user-perspective claims, which produces a smaller effect (Section \ref{sec:Perspective reframing leads to small reductions in model sycophancy}).
-We explore sycophantic responses across different models and in response to different topics in the user inputs, revealing significant heterogeneity and modulation of sycophancy (Section \ref{sec:Modulating factors of sycophancy}).